 However, unlike some other affordable eastern European cities, like Bratislava in Slovakia, Ljubljana is not overrun by rowdy, noisy stag trips taking advantage of low prices for booze.
 This is a VERY good reason to visit Ljubljana, in my opinion!

-8. World Class Cuisine
+8. Indulge In World Class Cuisine

 Ljubljana is great for dining out, with plenty of cuisines to choose from including Italian, Japanese, Indian, modern European – and of course Slovenian.